-To replace the battery, use these procedures and illustrations.
+To install a battery, use these procedures and illustrations.
 You must use a revive kit to remove the old battery and install a new one.
-The revive kit includes an empty containment tray, a containment tray with a battery preinstalled, and two metal plates to install on the new battery.
+The revive kit includes an empty containment tray and a containment tray with a battery preinstalled.